Nintorch/GMoM-disassembly/README.md

 still needs to be documented.

 ## Credits
-* JustMe (JustMeCodes) - Idea and the main maintainer of the disassembly
+* Nintorch - Idea and the main maintainer of the disassembly
 * frantik - Disasm6 NES disassembler
 * FCEUX team - FCEUX emulator
 * SourMesen - Mesen emulator